Brazil

 0 M

-Supported the demarcation of nearly 17 million hectares of Indigenous territories
+Supported the demarcation of nearly 42 million acres (17 million hectares) of Indigenous territories

 Our Work

-While the Rainforest Foundation US has worked in Brazil since our founding, our focus is currently concentrated in the state of Roraima in the northern Brazilian Amazon.
+While Rainforest Foundation US has worked in Brazil since our founding, in recent years we have concentrated our efforts on the states of Roraima and Mato Grosso, in the northern and southern Brazilian Amazon respectively.
 In western Roraima, the Yanomami Territory is the largest swath of rainforest under Indigenous control in the world.
-The biodiverse savannah and forest ecosystems of eastern Roraima are home to Raposa Serra do Sol, a key territory in the struggle for Indigenous land rights in Brazil.
+The biodiverse savannah and forest ecosystems of eastern Roraima are home to Raposa Serra do Sol, a key territory in the ongoing legal struggle for Indigenous peoples’ land rights in Brazil.
+In Mato Grosso, the Xingu Indigenous Territory, spanning 6.5 million acres, stands as an oasis of forest and rivers, facing growing threats from pollution and deforestation encroaching upon its borders.

-Our partnership with Indigenous representative organizations in these areas seeks to address the destructive presence of illegal miners and large-scale agribusiness and build on their historic leadership in the movement for Indigenous peoples’ rights in Brazil.
+Rainforest Foundation US’s partnership with Indigenous representative organizations in these areas seeks to build on their historic leadership in the movement for Indigenous peoples’ rights in Brazil, create deforestation solutions, and address the destructive presence of illegal miners and large-scale agribusiness.

 Partners